 Essentially the alternative should offer savings, improvement, innovation, added value or some other tangible benefit to the customer.
 Therefore you must clearly explain ‘what is in it for them’.

-Firstly check that alternatives are allowed (or not specifically disallowed).
+Firstly check if alternatives are allowed (or not specifically disallowed).
 Many tenders encourage them but if in doubt, check.

-The alternative bid should not normally replace a compliant bid; submit an alternative in addition to a compliant bid.
+The alternative bid should not normally replace a compliant tender; submit an alternative in addition to a compliant bid.
 The reason being that tender panels normally want to be able to compare like-with-like; alternatives are normally assessed in addition to a compliant bid.
-Ensure that your compliant bid meets their needs before working on an alternative bid.
+Ensure that your compliant bid meets their needs before working on options.

 Do not offer an alternative bid just because it is more convenient or beneficial to you – it must also benefit the customer.
 For example, the specification might ask for something that you don’t normally stock or use.
 Ideally you will find a way of pricing for this, then also offer an alternative along with its benefits.